-Current USGA Rule of Golf, National Junior Golf Tour rules and local course rules and changes or amendments by the National Junior Golf Tour Committee govern play.
+Current USGA Rule of Golf, National Junior Golf Association rules and local course rules applies.
+Changes or amendments by the National Junior Golf Association Committee are permitted.

-1. Dress Code: Players and caddies must adhere to the following dress code: only nacceptable golf attire is permitted.
-Players are prohibited from wearing shoes with metal spikes, short shorts, swimwear, and denim of any kind, t-shirts or tank tops.
-Players and caddies without appropriately attired will not be permitted to participate.
+1. Dress Code: Players and caddies must adhere to the following dress code: only golf attire is permitted.
+Players are prohibited from wearing shoes with metal spikes, short shorts, swimwear, denim of any kind, t-shirts and tank tops.
+Players and caddies without appropriate attire will not be permitted to participate.

-2. Code of Conduct: Violations of the code of conduct including: abusive language, club throwing or slamming club on ground, cheating, disrespect of volunteers or officials, abuse to the golf course or the facilities, littering, or any other conduct unbecoming of a player.
+2. Code of Conduct: Violations of the code of conduct includes: abusive language, club throwing, slamming club on the ground, cheating, disrespect of volunteers and officials, abuse to the golf course or the facilities, littering, or any other conduct unbecoming of a player.

 4. Cell Phones: Except for emergencies, cell phone use during a stipulated round is prohibited.
 First offense- Warning: Subsequent offense - Disqualification.